-Mr. Riley resides in Grand Prairie, loves buffalo wings, video games, fantasy football and hockey (Go Stars!).
+Mr. Riley resides in Fort Worth, loves buffalo wings, video games, fantasy football and hockey (Go Stars!).
 He is heavily supported by all his family, including his parents Kevin & Susan, brother and sister, Michael & Stephanie, and his wonderful wife Ashleigh.

 “I am extremely humbled and excited to give back to the program that first taught me the passion for music and where I learned I wanted to be an educator.
 I was raised a Viking, and I always will be a Viking!
 VFND!”